Markov Chain Explained

-In this article I will explain and provide the Python implementations of Markov chain.
-It will not be a deep dive into the mathematics behind Markov chains, but instead, will focus on how it works and how to implement it with Python
+In this article, I will explain and provide the Python implementations of Markov chain.
+It will not be a deep dive into the mathematics behind Markov chains, but will focus on how it works and how to implement it with Python.

 What Is a Markov Chain?

 A Markov chain is a stochastic model created by Andrey Markov that outlines the probability associated with a sequence of events occurring based on the state in the previous event.
-It’s a very common and easy to understand model that’s frequently used in industries that deal with sequential data such as finance.
+It’s a very common and easy-to-understand model that’s frequently used in industries that deal with sequential data such as finance.
 Even Google’s page rank algorithm, which determines what links to show first in its search engine, is a type of Markov chain.
-Through mathematics, this model uses our observations to predict an approximation of future events.
+Through mathematics, this model uses our observations to predict future events.

 The main goal of the Markov process is to identify the probability of transitioning from one state to another.
 One of the primary appeals to Markov is that the future state of a stochastic variable is only dependent on its present state.
 An informal definition of a stochastic variable is described as a variable whose values depend on the outcomes of random occurrences.

-This memorylessness attribute is both a blessing and a curse to the Markov model in application.
-Imagine a scenario in which you wish to predict words or sentences based on previously entered text —similar to how Google does for Gmail.
-The benefit of using the Markov process to do this is that the newly generated predictions would not be dependent on something you wrote paragraphs ago.
-However, the downside is that you won’t be able to predict text that’s based on context from a previous state of the model.
+This memorylessness attribute is both a blessing and a curse.
+Imagine you wish to predict words or sentences based on previously entered text — similar to how Google does for Gmail.
+The benefit of using the Markov process is that the newly generated predictions would not be dependent on something you wrote paragraphs ago.
+However, you won’t be able to predict text that’s based on context from a previous state of the model.
 This is a common problem in natural language processing (NLP) and an issue many models face.

 More on Natural Language ProcessingA Step-by-Step NLP Machine Learning Classifier Tutorial